 The Rev. Canon Diana Luck

 Deacon Diana coordinates the liturgical assistants and is involved in various outreach ministries.
 She attended the University of Texas at Arlington and is a graduate of the Anglican School of Theology.
 She was ordained as a Deacon of the Church in 1987.
 She served for many years as the Archdeacon of the Diocese of Dallas, coordinating the ministry of the deacons of the Diocese of Dallas.
 She has been on staff at the Cathedral since 1996.

-Deacon Mark coordinates the Cathedral’s pastoral care ministries and serves as Chaplain for Cathedral Gardens, the senior living community adjacent to the Cathedral.
+Deacon Mark coordinates the Cathedral’s pastoral care ministries and is involved in various outreach ministries.
 He received a BA in Political Science from Drake University, a JD from the Georgetown University Law Center, and a Diploma in Ministry from the Stanton Center for Ministry Formation.
 He was ordained as a Deacon of the Church and came on staff at the Cathedral in June 2014.

 Deacon for Christian Education

 Known throughout the Diocese of Dallas as “Deacon Pam,” The Rev’d Canon Pam Dunbar retired from seventeen years service with the Diocese of Dallas as the Missioner for Christian Formation and Youth Ministries in 2017.
 She always considered the Cathedral her “home church” and has been assisting here for many years.
 She serves as Canon for Family Ministries and works with Children’s and Youth Ministries in a guidance capacity.

 Father David leads our discipleship ministries with young adults and participates in a variety of other parish ministries.
 He graduated from Wycliffe College, receiving a Master of Divinity.